Skip to main content

 What is a holiday let mortgage?

 Holiday lets are a great alternative to standard buy to lets.
-The demand for holiday lets (whether that is a traditional self-catering holiday cottage, or an AirBnB short-term letting) has been growing steadily, proving to be a lucrative option for landlords.
+The demand for buy to let mortgages for holiday lets has been growing steadily in line with the trend for ‘holidaying at home’.

 You will receive the highest quality service from our expert advisors, as we are a specialist holiday let mortgage broker.
 Do not hesitate to get in contact with us via live chat, or free call, to discuss your requirements.